If you want your article to be published, it should the following:

 where to trade.

-The optimal transfer price in this case, even thought no
+The optimal transfer price in this case, even

 transfers will take place, is the intermediate market price for grade A